Bloeckchengrafik/ftConvention2022/cpp/3_MotorSwitch.md

 Serial.begin(115200);

 // start the swarm
-ftSwarm.verbose(true);
 FtSwarmSerialNumber local = ftSwarm.begin( );
 ```

 You need to initialize the serial communication since to send some startup and error messages if needed.
-With `ftSwarm.verbose(true);`, the ftSwarm gets chatty.
-Just to show, what's going on.

 The result is the serial number of your local controller.
 With this serial number, you could now instantiate switch and motor: